How to pick an empowerment self-defense class

-Empowerment self-defense is much more than physical skills to resist an attack.
-A good class teaches awareness, assertiveness, as well as physical strikes.
-These skills can help you prevent, escape, resist, survive, and heal from assault, abuse, or harassment.
+Empowerment self-defense is much more than physical skills to resist attack.
+A good class teaches awareness and assertiveness, as well as physical strikes.
+These skills can help you prevent, escape, resist, survive, and heal from harassment, abuse, or assault.

 In picking a class, look for a program or an instructor who:

-- Knows the emotional realities of women’s/LGBTQ lives and is able to work with each student where they are.
+Knows the emotional realities of women’s and LGBTQI+ people’s lives and is able to work with each student where they are.
 For example, a good teacher can adapt verbal and physical techniques to each student’s strengths and challenges; they won’t have a one-size-fits-all program.

 A good teacher or program can make the difference between being scared or discouraged and being excited and empowered to have a larger, more authentic life.
 You may have to do a little digging to find a class that’s right for you.
 But when you do, you’ll find it life-transforming!